meszaros-lajos-gyorgy/arx-map-katamari-damacy/docs/game-mechanisms.md

 Entities have a pre-determined height measured in centimeters.
 Every model has a different height, so they were measured next to a standardized block in places/measurementRoom.ts

+Models that are partially underground only the part that is above ground measured.